TuDo-Makerspace/Activity-Indicator/README.md

 #### Adding custom sub-processes

-Adding a custom sub process is as simple as adding an entry to the activity-indicator configuration file.
-The entry name should be the name of the sub process, and the commands to execute should be specified in the `OpenExec` and `ClosedExec` entries.
+Adding a custom sub process is as simple as adding a new section to the activity-indicator configuration file.
+The section name should describe the sub-process, and the commands to execute should be specified in the `OpenExec` and `ClosedExec` entries.

-Where to store your subprocess program or script is up to you.
+Where to store your sub-process program or script is up to you.

 As an example, suppose we wish to save the current time every time the activity changes.
-We can add the following entry to the configuration file:
+We can add the following lines to the configuration file:

 ```
 [time]